ovh/docs/pages/platform/public-cloud/changing_hourly_monthly_billing/guide.en-ca.md

 ![Confirm billing calculation change](images/confirm_to_monthly_updated.png){.thumbnail}

-Once you have confirmed your choice, your next bill will include the hourly-rate part of the month (1st of the month until the change) and the pro rata monthly fee for the remaining month.
+Once you have confirmed your choice, you will immediately receive a monthly prorated bill.
+The next bill will include the hourly-rate part of the month (1st of the month until the change) and the new monthly fee.

 ## Go further